Vorschreibung/ut99-in-2020/index.md

 Ontop of that different sources of UT99 come in different forms that can cause interplay issues.

-The goal of this guide is to get UT99 running without compatibility issues on modern systems as close to the original as possible, in the simplest, most minimal form.
+The goal of this guide is to get UT99 GOTY running without compatibility issues on modern systems as close to the original as possible, in the simplest, most minimal way.

 **!IMPORTANT!** This guide comes with a short [companion script](dl/ut99-in-2020-check.bat) that you can drop into the root of your UT99 installation and run, it will not